Devolutions/doc/docs/en/kb/devolutions-powershell/remote-desktop-manager/rdm-mac-enable-integrated-authentication-kerberos.md

 ### Manual Discovery

 {% snippet icon.badgeInfo %}
-nltest.exe is a console utility that you can run using the basic command interpreter or PowerShell
+**nltest.exe** is a console utility that you can run using the basic command interpreter or PowerShell.
 {% endsnippet %}

 Run nltest in the command shell of your choice.